 Suspension/Termination of Access to Services

 Reseller acknowledges and agrees that TNS will be required from time to time to suspend access to the Services to undertake investigations, maintenance, repair faults and/or implement upgrades and updates to the Software.
-TNS shall, at any time such a suspension can be scheduled in advance, reasonably notify Reseller of the time and duration of suspension of Services with enough time for Reseller to make notification to its personnel and customers Unscheduled disruptions of the Services without warning that are not subject to exception under paragraphs 4.1.2 or 13.5 of this Agreement will
+TNS shall, at any time such a suspension can be scheduled in advance, reasonably notify Reseller of the time and duration of suspension of Services with enough time for Reseller to make notification to its personnel and customers as described in the Service Schedule 2.
+Unscheduled disruptions of the Services without warning that are not subject to exception under paragraphs 4.1.2, 4.1.3, or 13.5 of this Agreement will be subject to the terms set forth in the Service Level Agreement as described in Section 6 of Service Schedule 2

 Reseller understands and agrees that TNS reserves the right to suspend access to the Services without any penalty and/or liability whatsoever as TNS reasonably considers necessary including in the following instances: